-You may wish to consult with a CS staff concerning the possibility of referral or you may directly suggest going to CS as a resource to the student,
+You may wish to consult with a Counseling Services staff concerning the possibility of referral or you may directly suggest going to Counseling Services as a resource to the student,

 - BE DIRECT AND STRAIGHT FORWARD in your recommendation.
 Tell the student specific reasons (such as their behavior or statements) that give you concern about them, and tell them how they can make contact with a counselor.

 - BE CLEAR.
 If it is your recommendation and judgment that counseling assistance would be helpful, it is still important to allow the student a sense of control in making the decision to talk about a problem without undue pressure.
 In most cases, letting the student initiate and follow through in making a counseling appointment is preferred.